-Once the list was compiled, the tweets for each of these athletes were collected over a 12 month period covering October 1st 2067 to September 30th 2017.
+Once the list was compiled, the tweets for each of these athletes were collected over a 12 month period covering October 1st 2016 to September 30th 2017.

 A python script was used along with python's 'Tweepy library' to download the tweets from each user.
-The script uses a Twitter API (Application Programming Interface) and to use this a Twitter account had to be setup.
+Python is… The script uses a Twitter API (Application Programming Interface (givea quick def for this)) and to use this a Twitter account had to be setup.
 This is needed as the Twitter API requires that you enter an Access code, Access Secret, Consumer Key and Consumer Secret, which are only given to users with a Twitter account.
 Normally a limited number of Tweets are allowed to be downloaded at one time so the script was run repeatedly until all the tweets were harvested for each athlete.
 This resulted in 20 data files, one for each of the athletes.

-The Tweepy library has no way to select a range of dates from the Twitter API so more Tweets than were required were harvested along with the dates they were posted.
+The Tweepy library has no way to select a range of dates from the Twitter API so more Tweets than what were required were harvested along with the dates they were posted.
 Then the Tweets within the required dates were manually identified and extracted from each file.

 Cleaning the data.

+Tell the reader why you needed to clean the data.
+Just nice and brief.
+Rememebr your audience here will not be familiar with this process.
 All links were removed from each of the data filesand then characters not in the list: 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~ were removed.
 This step resulted in the removal of emoji's.

-We removed the emoji's as these are quite ambiguous.
-Individual emoji's have been used to represent many different things.
-For example the pizza slice can be used to represent pizza, food in general, being hungry, and even a party.
+Emojis wereremoved the emoji's as these are quite ambiguous, for example, the pizza slice can be used to represent pizza, food in general, being hungry, and even a party.

 At this point a script was run to count the number of tweets, the number of links in tweets, the number of retweets and the number of hashtags for each of the athletes.